sidharthsapru/nibbler/README.md

 <img src="http://pkulak-nibbler-test.s3.amazonaws.com/round.png" width="250" height="250"/>

-Do you want a backgound that's not white or transparent?
+Do you want a background that's not white or transparent?
 (Also notice that the return format has been changed to JPEG by the new extension.

     /bojack.jpg?width=500&height=500&resize=round&bg=006341